A Christmas Carol

 A Christmas Carol was director Robert Zemeckis’ third motion capture movie, after The Polar Express (2004) and the box office flop Beowulf (2007).
 In 2007 Zemeckis’ company ImageMovers Digital landed a deal at Disney where they would focus on producing expensive 3D motion capture projects.
 Only two movies materialized from the deal and lost the mouse house a fortune — A Christmas Carol and the fiasco Mars Needs Moms.

 A Christmas Carol pulled in strong numbers worldwide, but was another casualty of excessive spending where reaching a break even point would be near impossible.
-Disney footed the bill for the $200 million film, and launched one of the mouse house’s most expensive worldwide marketing campaigns.
+The budget for A Christmas Carol was $200 million, which Disney financed and launched one of the mouse house’s most expensive worldwide marketing campaigns.
 In addition to a bloated traditional P&A spend and tons of corporate promotional tie-ins, Disney launched a 16,000 mile, six month train tour, with a five car train that had exhibits of the film — this required tons of Disney staff and money to see through.

 A Christmas Carol was dated for November 6 and bowed against The Men Who Stare at Goats, The Fourth Kind and The Box.
 Reviews were mixed and early tracking was pointing to a solid $40 – $45 million start.
 A Christmas Carol opened in the US to $30,051,075 — a troubling number for such a massive expense behind the pic.
 On November 10 Mark Zoradi, the head of worldwide marketing at Disney who spearheaded the exorbitant ad campaign, saw himself forced to resign after the disappointing opening.
 A Christmas Carol declined a modest 25.8% the following weekend to $22,308,913 and had enough legs to get to a respectable enough $137,855,863 final gross in the US.